Virtual Console: Differences from original games

-While virtually all Virtual Console games play identically to their original versions, some games have been altered cosmetically to address licensing and copyright issues.
+Some games have been altered cosmetically to address licensing and copyright issues.
 Tecmo Bowl (NES) originally included the names of real football players licensed from the NFL Players Association, but since the game's release, Electronic Arts obtained exclusive rights to the license; consequently, the names were removed from the Virtual Console version, with only the players' numbers being shown.
-Likewise, Wave Race 64—which featured Kawasaki logos on the title screen, jetskis and ad banners—had the logos removed from the title screen and jetskis, and the banners replaced with Wii and Nintendo DS banners due to licensing issues with Kawasaki.
-The Mega Drive/Genesis game The Revenge of Shinobi originally featured Spider-Man as a boss character, but because the license to that character had expired, the 2009 release for Virtual Console removes the Marvel copyright notice and changes the character to pink, but retains all of Spider-Man's behaviors and patterns.
-The Virtual Console release of StarTropics (NES) changes the name of one weapon from "Island Yo-Yo" to "Island Star", since Yo-Yo is a trademarked term in Canada.
+In other cases, like Wave Race 64 in game content with Kawasaki logos were replaced with Wii and Nintendo DS banners due to licensing issues with Kawasaki.
+The Genesis game The Revenge of Shinobi originally featured Spider-Man as a boss character, but because the license to that character had expired, the 2009 release for Virtual Console changes the character to pink.
+Some games had password systems changed; Kid Icarus (NES), had its password system altered to disable certain special passwords that gave the main character special powers or large amounts of money, while Mario Golfs later release removed a password that previously unlocked secret golf tournaments.